 Chapter 3: Planning for Low-Tech Process-Based Restoration

-The third chapter covers planning for low tech process-based restoration.
-We illustrate the process with the NRCS Conservaton Planning Process, and show what aspects are distinctive to low-tech restoration.
-Speifically, the following topics are covered:
+The third chapter covers planning for low-tech process-based restoration.
+It illustrates the process with the NRCS Conservation Planning Process and shows what aspects are distinctive to low-tech restoration.
+Specifically, it covers:

 - Where to Plan?